 Since doctor shopping breaks federal law, offenders may be charged with a felony.
 Many states impose stiff penalties for shopping, including fines, imprisonment, and mandatory treatment at a substance abuse treatment program.
-Treatment may include residential or inpatient rehab, detox, therapy, and aftercare programs.
+Treatment may include residential or inpatient rehab, therapy, and aftercare programs.

 Anyone caught shopping may face several years in jail.
 Even when they get out of jail, they may have difficulty getting a job, buying a house, or going to school if they have a felony on their criminal record.
 Drug rehab centers provide extensive treatment programs to help individuals suffering from prescription drug abuse.